ajbowen249/dungeon-delver-engine/readme.md

 ## Running

+Select a campaign, and find its hex file.
 For now, only the raw binary is created.
 A build step that adds a `CO` file header is coming _Eventually™_.
-It is meant to be loaded at `$C000` (`49152`).
+All campaigns are meant to be loaded at `$C000` (`49152`).
 This process will eventually be less painful.

 Before either method, get into the BASIC prompt and run `clear 256, 49152`.